ABOUT DINA PEREJOGINA

 I am following in my parents' footsteps, as I graduated from the St Petersburg Art Restoration school and subsequently became interested in wildlife drawing and painting.
 In 1996 I moved to the UK and became a British Citizen, and am happily married with two lovely children.

 My love of wildlife and fine art has led me to develop a very detailed style of work.
 I will usually spend several weeks on a painting to ensure I capture the intricacy and essence of my subject.
 I always endeavour to create emotion in my paintings, in the hope that the owners of my work will be moved to smile whenever they catch sight of it.

-My Mother and my Father studied at same Art School in St. Petersburg, named after N.K.
-Roerich.
+My mother and father both studied at same art collage in St. Petersburg, named after Russian painter, writer and philosopher Nikolai Konstantinovich Roerich.

-Mother loved poetry, craft, and art.
-She excelled at the art of painting in the style of the old Masters, particularly through landscapes, animals but mainly people in large classical style paintings.
+My mother loved poetry, craft, and art.
+She excelled at the art of painting in the style of the old Masters, particularly through landscapes and animals, but mainly the human form in large classical-style paintings.
 Her greatest goal was to achieve perfection in painting the complexion of her subjects' skin, working with oils and preparing the canvases in the old Master’s way.
-Her passion for craft, making clothing and furniture, led her to construct her own framing .
-My dear Mother worked in the university hand-crafting all the posters to a large scale throughout the 1980's and 1990's.
+Her passion for craft, making clothing and furniture, led her to construct the frames for her own work.
+She also worked in the university hand-crafting all the posters to a large scale throughout the 1980's and 1990's.

-I’m extremely proud of my parents' achievements, particularly during the difficult times in Russia where artists and religions were not the easiest subject to drive forward.
-To this day it a blessing to portray these treasures thanks to our ancestors perseverance.
+I am extremely proud of my family's achievements, particularly during the difficult times in Russia where art and religion were not the easiest subjects to drive forward.